liborty/rstats/README.md

 ## Appendix: Recent Releases

-* **Version 1.2.28** - The long promised multithreaded geometric median is finally unleashed!
-Nearly halved the execution time on a 32 cores processor.
+* **Version 1.2.28** - Multithreaded geometric median, `par_gmedian`, is unleashed!
+Nearly halving the execution time on a 32 cores processor.
 On machines with fewer cores, the gain may be less.

 * **Version 1.2.27** - Multithreaded `madgm` and `hulls`.
 Added trivial transpose of `TriangMat`(s).
 Pruned some unnecessary methods from trait `VecVecg`.